 (1) GCI contracts are not subject to the payment limitations or contract limits provided in § 1470.24(f) and (g).

 (2) GCI contracts are not eligible for supplemental payments as provided in § 1470.24(b).

 (h) The participant may request to terminate their GCI contract at any time and retain payments already received under the contract.

 Fair treatment of tenants and sharecroppers.

-Payments received under this part must be divided in the manner specified in the applicable contract.
-NRCS will ensure that tenants and sharecroppers who would have an interest in acreage being offered receive treatment which NRCS deems to be equitable, as determined by NRCS.
-NRCS may refuse to enter into a contract when there is a disagreement among joint applicants seeking enrollment as to an applicant's eligibility to participate in the contract as a tenant.
+Participants must divide payments received under this part in the manner specified in the applicable contract.
+NRCS will ensure that tenants and sharecroppers who have an interest in acreage being enrolled receive equitable treatment, as determined by NRCS.
+NRCS may refuse to enter into a contract when joint applicants seeking enrollment disagree on an applicant's eligibility to participate in the contract as a tenant.

 A participant may obtain administrative review of an adverse decision under this part in accordance with 7 CFR parts 11 and 614.
 Determinations in matters of general applicability, such as payment rates, payment limits, the designation of identified priority resource concerns, and eligible conservation activities are not subject to appeal.

 Participants will be responsible for obtaining the authorities, rights, easements, permits, or other approvals or legal compliance necessary for the implementation, operation, and maintenance associated with the conservation stewardship plan.
 Participants will be responsible for compliance with all laws and for all effects or actions resulting from the implementation of the contract.